Long-range current-induced spin accumulation in chiral crystals: Introduction

-\textit{Introduction.} Several phenomena in nature are governed by the geometric property called chirality.
-It refers to any objects that are mirror reflections of each other and cannot be exactly superimposed by simple rotational or translational symmetry operations.
-Chiral objects such as molecules and crystals, similarly to human hands, have distinguishable right-handed and left-handed enantiomers which may manifest dissimilar physical and chemical properties and behave differently in response to external stimuli.\cite{chirality_biology, chirality_optics, chirality_plasmonics, chiral_light} Among the variety of chirality-dependent phenomena, the chirality-induced spin selectivity (CISS) describing the generation of a collinear spin current by a charge current flowing through a chiral medium, is one of the most intriguing.\cite{ciss_review, review_apl, adma_recent} It holds a great promise for various applications in electrochemistry,\cite{catalysis} biorecognition,\cite{biorecognition} and spintronics,\cite{ciss_spintronics, parkin, xu_ciss, suda, ciss_memristors} but a convincing explanation of its mechanism is still lacking.
+Several phenomena in nature are governed by the geometric property called chirality.
+Chiral molecules and crystals have a property of handedness arising from the lack of inversion, mirror and roto-inversion symmetries, and host a plethora of intriguing effects manifesting differently in opposite enantiomers.\cite{chirality_biology, chirality_optics, chirality_plasmonics, chiral_light} Among these phenomena, the chirality-induced spin selectivity (CISS) describing the generation of a collinear spin current by a charge current flowing through a chiral molecule or assembly, is one of the most intriguing.\cite{adma_recent, review_apl} A similar effect was recently realized in solid-state materials with strong spin-orbit coupling (SOC), opening a perspective for the design of devices based on the robust properties protected by crystal symmetries.\cite{tellurium_main, new_Te, nanowires, crnb3s6, yamamoto, disilicides} The observation of the chirality-dependent charge-to-spin conversion (CSC) was assigned to the collinear Rashba-Edelstein effect (REE) using the the symmetry analysis and models.
+However, the reliable quantitative description of spin accumulation induced by electric currents in chiral materials is still lacking.

-While CISS is usually associated with chiral molecules, its successful realization in solid-state materials, opened a perspective for applications in devices based~on the robust properties protected by crystal symmetries.
-Moreover, materials studies enhance the prospects of providing a satisfactory understanding of CISS, as the origin of the effect in molecules and solids might be similar.
-The signatures of CISS were found in elemental tellurium and indeed, the simple model helped to attribute the observed effect to the current-induced spin accumulation originating from the radial spin texture.\cite{tellurium_main, new_Te} However, the outcomes of the recent experiments suggesting CISS in CrNb$_3$S$_6$, NbSi$_2$ and TaSi$_2$,\cite{crnb3s6, yamamoto, disilicides} which are endowed with more complex electronic structures, were difficult to account for by the models.
-In addition, these studies revealed the micrometer-range spin relaxation lengths that seemed to be connected with the CISS, but could not be rationalized using simple arguments.